nizamkhazi/example-17/Readme.md

-   git staus add some thing
+   git staus add some thing some more changes